Neutron lifetime and dark decay of the neutron and hydrogen

-Surprisingly, no direct experimental limits are available on the protium dark decay into a dark particle $n'$ and in practice invisible neutrino.
-Very existence of our universe limits the hydrogen lifetime to be larger than the present cosmological age.
-Decay of more than 1 \% of the hydrogen in the Universe would affect the Big Bang Nucleosynthesis tests.
-Thus, one can infer a conservative lower bound on its lifetime $\tau({\rm H} \to {\rm inv}) > 10^{11}$~yr or so.
+Surprisingly, no direct experimental limits are available on the protium dark decay into a dark particle $n'$ and (in practice invisible) neutrino.
+Very existence of our universe limits the hydrogen decay time to be larger than the present cosmological age $t_u = 1.4 \times 10^{10}$~yr.
+Disappearance of more than 1 \% of the hydrogen in the Universe would affect the Big Bang Nucleosynthesis tests.
+Thus, from the primordial hydrogen abundance one can infer a conservative lower bound $\tau(^1{\rm H} \to {\rm inv}) > 1.4 \times 10^{12}$~yr or so.